celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 Attestation Services supports Twilio and Nexmo delivery receipts so that these services can callback to provide delivery information.
 This triggers retries as needed, even between providers, and enables delivery success metrics to be logged.

 Nexmo requires manual configuration to enable this.
-Go to [Settings](https://dashboard.nexmo.com/settings), and under `Delivery Receipts`, enter the external URL of your Attestation Service appended by `/delivery_status_nexmo` -- for example `http://1.2.3.4:80/delivery_status_nexmo`.
+If you have not configured a [Nexmo application](https://dashboard.nexmo.com/applications/), go to [Settings](https://dashboard.nexmo.com/settings), and under `Delivery Receipts`, enter the external URL of your Attestation Service appended by `/delivery_status_nexmo` -- for example `http://1.2.3.4:80/delivery_status_nexmo`.
 This should correspond to the URL printed when Attestation Service is started.

+If you have configured [Nexmo applications](https://dashboard.nexmo.com/applications/), open the matching application, click `Edit`, then enter this value as the `Status URL` (you may also be required to enter an `Inbound URL`, though it will be unused).

 There is no configuration necessary to enable Twilio delivery receipts.
 The Attestation Service uses the URL in the validator metadata (can be overridden with the `EXTERNAL_CALLBACK_HOSTPORT` configuration option) appended by `/delivery_status_twilio`, and supplies that to Twilio through its API.